MileHacker Logo

 Weather Considerations

-Summer monsoon season (July-August) brings heavy rainfall, which could cause localized flooding.
+Summer monsoon season (July-August) brings heavy rainfall, which can lead to localized flooding.
 Prepare for this wet period if traveling during summer.

 Winters remain cold and dry, with averages between -5-5°C (23-41°F).
 The city experiences occasional light snowfall, so pack warm clothing if traveling during this period.